 Niverville acquired its first water treatment plant in 2002, and the current water treatment plant at the corner of 5th Avenue and Spruce Drive became operational in the summer of 2008.
 This utility currently serves properties in Fifth Avenue Estates, the Highlands, Prairie Crossings, as well as several buildings within the core area of Town.

-In 2016, Niverville was noted to be one of the fastest growing communities in Manitoba, having witnessed a 43% population increase since the 2011 census.
-Niverville has continued to experience positive growth, with a current population estimated at 5,000+ residents.
+In 2021, Niverville was noted to be the fastest-growing community in Manitoba, having witnessed a 29% population increase since the 2016 census.
+Niverville has continued to experience positive growth, with a current population estimated at 5,950+ residents.
 Niverville’s growth prompted the need for another school, which led to the build of Niverville High School in 2019.
-This brought the number of schools in Niverville to 3; an elementary school for grades K to 4, middle school for grades 5 to 8 and high school for grades 9 to 12.
+This brought the number of schools in Niverville to 3; an elementary school for grades K to 4, middle school for grades 5 to 8, and high school for grades 9 to 12.

-Currently under construction, is the Niverville Community Resource and Recreation Centre (CRRC).
-This facility is a result of a partnership between the Town, the Province of Manitoba and Government of Canada to create the newest model of community resources and recreation centre.
-This facility, a first of its kind in Manitoba, is set to open in 2021 and will offer a multi-use fieldhouse, arena, indoor playground, link corridor (to Niverville High School), and multipurpose rooms.
+The Niverville Community Resource and Recreation Centre (CRRC) is a result of a partnership between the Town, the Province of Manitoba, and the Government of Canada to create the newest model of community resources and recreation centre.
+This facility, a first of its kind in Manitoba, offers a multi-use fieldhouse, arena, indoor playground, link corridor (to Niverville High School), and multipurpose rooms.

 Niverville’s many achievements over the years can be linked to its progressive thinkers, those who don’t accept “no” for an answer and persevere to accomplish the “impossible”.
 We invite you to check out Niverville for yourself – find out why Niverville truly is “where you belong”.